Fz3r0/Fz3r0/README.md

 ## ☀️ 🛡️ 🔥 Praise the Sun!  `Wireless` 🔥 🛡️ ☀️

 _"I am Solaire of Astora, an adherent to the Lord of Sunlight.
-Now that I am Undead, I have come to this great land, the birthplace of Lord Gwyn, to seek my very own sun!"
-Thanks @ Sunny Classroom :)_
+Now that I am Undead, I have come to this great land, the birthplace of Lord Gwyn, to seek my very own sun!" _

 <!-- THE EVOLUTION OF IEEE 802 11 STANDARDS - BAG NAC + AX-->